clems4ever/anytype-backup-node/README.md

 - Introduce commands to build the clients from the generated configuration.
 (Or maybe not if clients can be customized instead in the future).

+## Sponsorship

+You can buy me a beer in the crypto sphere on Ethereum at 0x2e6Ae44ed50A9B8ad616b4e6f93414fae0067977.

 ## License

 This project is licensed under the [MIT license](./LICENSE).